 \subsection{Post-processing of MCMC samples}

-The sampled values of the clustering indicators can only describe whether two observations belong to the same cluster, but are not comparable between iterations, as the same indicator value may represent different clusters due to the ``label switching" issue.
-In this paper, we adopt \citet{FritIcks09}'s method for summarizing posterior cluster labels from MCMC samples.
-We denote the proposed clustering estimate as $c^*$, and estimate the probability that sample $i$ and $j$ belong to the same cluster from $M$ MCMC samples by $\zeta_{ij}=\frac{1}{M}\sum_{m=1}^M I(c_i^{(m)}=c_j^{(m)})$.
-The estimated cluster assignment can be obtained by maximizing the adjusted Rand index:
+The sampled values of the cluster indices can only describe whether two observations belong to the same cluster, but are not comparable between iterations, as the same index value may represent different clusters due to the ``label switching" issue.
+In this paper, we adopt \cite{FritIcks09}'s method for summarizing posterior cluster labels from MCMC samples.
+We denote the proposed clustering estimate as $c^*$, and estimate the probability that samples $i$ and $j$ belong to the same cluster from $M$ MCMC samples by $\zeta_{ij}=\frac{1}{M}\sum_{m=1}^M I(c_i^{(m)}=c_j^{(m)})$.
+A posterior cluster assignment can be obtained by maximizing the adjusted Rand index:

 This method can handle the label-switching issue, and can be simply implemented using the R package ``mcclust" \citep{Frit12}.